On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Introduction

 \subsection{Notation}

 Let $F$ be a number field.
 We denote its ring of adeles by $\mA_F$, which is mostly abbreviated as $\mA$ for simplicity.
 Let $\psi_F$ be a non-trivial character of $\mA \slash F$.
-For a place $v$ of $F$, we denote by $F_v$ the completion of $F$ at $v$.
+For a place $v$ of $F$, we denote by $F_v$ the completion of $F$ at $v$ and by $\mathcal{O}_v$ its ring of integers when $v$ is non-archimedean.